Manuel Cuevas: Los Angeles

-Clients knew Manuel as the quiet tailor in the back at Nudie's who also did all of the fittings.
-Manuel designed and created many of the suits that Nudie's Rodeo Tailors became famous for in the late '50s, '60s, and early '70s.
-Though Nudie encouraged Manuel to make repeat "copies" of designs that sold well, Manuel refused.
-It was at Nudie's Rodeo Tailors that Manuel became known for his one-of-a-kind designs, making each piece unique.
+Clients knew Cuevas as the quiet tailor in the back at Nudie's, who also did all of the fittings.
+Cuevas designed and created many of the suits for which Nudie's Rodeo Tailors became famous in the late '50s, '60s, and early '70s.
+Though Cohn encouraged Cuevas to make repeat "copies" of designs that sold well, Cuevas refused.
+At Nudie's Rodeo Tailors, Cuevas became known for his one-of-a-kind designs, making each piece unique.

-In September 1965 Manuel married Nudie's only daughter, Barbara L. Cohn.
+In September 1965, Cuevas married Nudie's only daughter, Barbara L. Cohn.
 They had one daughter, Morelia (born in 1968).
-In 1975, after Manuel and Barbara were divorced, Manuel opened his own shop, Manuel Couture, just down the street from Nudie's Rodeo Tailors in North Hollywood.
-Many of the friends and clients that Manuel made while working with Nudie, including Johnny Cash, Marty Stuart, and George Jones, supported Manuel and his new shop.
+In 1975, after Manuel and Barbara were divorced, Cuevas opened his own shop, Manuel Couture, just down the street from Nudie's Rodeo Tailors in North Hollywood.
+Many of the friends and clients that Cuevas made while working with Nudie, including Johnny Cash, Marty Stuart, and George Jones, supported Cuevas and his new shop.

 From 1975 till 1988, Manuel Couture became a go-to designer and image maker for up-and-coming musicians in Los Angeles.
 "His customers seem to place a near-blind faith in Manuel putting their professional images in his hands, believing that what he whips up for them will be right.
 'That's partly why I have survived as a designer all these years.
 People put their trust in me to create something truly unique,' he says."
-Throughout his North Hollywood career, Manuel worked with famed costumer Edith Head and made costumes for over 90 movies and 13 television shows, including the jeans James Dean wore in the movie Giant, and the Lone Ranger's famous mask.
+Throughout his North Hollywood career, Cuevas worked with famed costumer Edith Head and made costumes for over 90 movies and 13 television shows, including the jeans James Dean wore in the movie Giant, and the Lone Ranger's famous mask.